Frank Miller: Personal life

 Miller was married to colorist Lynn Varley from 1986 to 2005.
 She colored many of his most acclaimed works (from Ronin in 1984 through 300 in 1998) and the backgrounds to the 2006 movie 300.

-Miller has been romantically linked to New York-based Shakespearean scholar Kimberly Halliburton Cox, who had a cameo in The Spirit (2008).
+Miller has been romantically linked to Kimberly Halliburton Cox, who had a cameo in The Spirit (2008).

 In response to claims that his comics are conservative, Miller said, "I'm not a conservative.
 I'm a libertarian."

+Miller is a recovering alcoholic and states that he used alcohol heavily in his early career to free him from inhibitions and increase his creative output.

+Miller has described himself as an atheist.